 With your collaboration, you would help my research immensely.
 The goal of our research is to contribute to the development of support tools for dyslexia in any language.

-Children at the age of 7 till 12 with or without dyslexia can easily participate in this online study.
-Only a computer or tablet, headphones, and the Internet are needed.
+We are looking specifically for Children at the age of 7 till 12 with or without dyslexia which can easily participate in this online study.
+But the participants call is also open for any age.
+Only a computerortablet, headphones, and the Internet are needed.

-The child can speak any language as long as the parents or supervisor understands the instructions in English and can translate for the child.
+The participant can speak any language as long as the parents or supervisor understands the instructions in English and can translate for the participant.

-Please if you would like to participate – leave your contact details and I will send you the invitation.
+Please if you would like to participate – leave your contact details and a short description in the form and I will send you the invitation.
 Duration only 5 – 10 Minutes.

 The data for the analysis is pseudonymized.
 The data will not be given to a third person.
 By participating in this research, you agree that Universitat Pompeu Fabra will publish the study results.
 This includes, for example, the results of the game or the interaction with the game.
 Therefore the data will be first anonymized.
 After that, the data will be analyzed and published.
 Within the possibilities, the article of the analysis for the study can be sent to you via the newsletter.
 Your personal information will not be published.
 This includes for example name or Email address.